 First thing first.
 In the Faroe Islands nature rules, and even though you might have seen many lovely pictures of sunsets and rainbows the weather can be tricky and can change suddenly.
 The Faroe Islands are 18 islands connected by boats bridges and undersea tunnels.
 The main 6 islands are connected by tunnels and bridges.
 The rest of them are connected by ferries and helicopter.

 But the connection gets better the bigger the village.
-The timetables and prices can be found on ssl.fo.
-They also have travel cards that cover all of their network the only exception being the ferry to Mykines.
-You can buy the travel card with us at the information desk at the airport in Vágar and at Farstøðin the main bus terminal in Tórshavn.
+The timetables and prices for the public transport can be found on ssl.fo.
+They also have travel cards that cover all their network the only exception being the ferry to Mykines.
+You can buy the travel card with us at the information desk at the airport in Vágar or at Farstøðin, the main bus terminal in Tórshavn.